 So you’ve decided to come to China.
-The next step is to find out how to obtain a China visa to enter and stay in the country legally.
-Good!
-Let’s look at your options.
+The next step is to find out how to obtain a Chinese visa to enter and stay in the country legally.
+In this article, we will discuss two types of Chinese visas, namely the Student Visa and the Work Visa.
+Here’s Top Tips on Getting the Chinese Student and Work Visas.

 The Chinese student visa (X visa) is split into two categories: X1 and X2.
 The main difference between the two is the number of entries permitted and the duration of stay.